Kinokkory/wiwinwlh/tutorial.md

 **Hindley Milner Typesystem**

-The Hindley-Milner typesystem is historically import as one of the first typed lambda calculi that admitted both polymorphism and a variety of inference techniques that could always decide principle types.
+The Hindley-Milner typesystem is historically important as one of the first typed lambda calculi that admitted both polymorphism and a variety of inference techniques that could always decide principle types.

 ```haskell